 Since becoming a mom, things are a bit different.

-These days, I wake up as early as 5am, pack school lunches, listen to Disney music, and regularly borrow and read children’s books.
+These days, I wake up as early as 5am, watch Disney movies, and regularly borrow and read children’s books.
 I blow bubbles, squish play dough, and color with crayons.
 And I cram in all my errands and chores when the kids are at school or in bed.

 For many of us, rediscovering yourself after motherhood takes a backseat after all the responsibilities (not to mention the desire to sleep!).